fuzeman/brother-label/README.md

 Brother label printer interface for QL and PT series printers.

-**Alpha:** API is currently being re-worked and should not be considered stable.
+**API is currently being re-worked and should not be considered stable.**

 Fork of https://github.com/pklaus/brother_ql and https://github.com/matmair/brother_ql-inventree with many improvements and features planned, including: